vinaynvd/pizzaVsburger/README.md

 ![Pizza vs Burger Polling site](https://cdn-images-1.medium.com/max/800/1*ApnZI5k-Nd2gdJHjNlIEoA.png)

+## How I build this project, & all it's details can be found in my medium article.
+It had more information than this readme file

+Here's the link to my [Medium Article](https://medium.com/@vinaynvd72/polling-web-application-with-python-fastapi-websockets-pymongo-html-javascript-832c931eca59)

 ### If you found this project useful, please please buy me a Coffee by clicking the below image 🙂